Munroe-Meyer-Institute-VR-Laboratory/Biosensor-Framework/README.md

 ### Class Documentation

 ### License
-The software and hardware designs are available under a Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA 4.0).
+This software is available under a Creative Commons Attribution-ShareAlike 4.0 International Public License (CC BY-SA 4.0).
 You are free to:

 * Share — copy and redistribute the material in any medium or format
 * Adapt — remix, transform, and build upon the material for any purpose, even commercially.